albertattard/java-boot-camp/02 - Data Types.md

 }
 ```

 The variable `a` is assigned the special value `null`.
-This is a special value which points to a special place in memory, referred to the [Zero page](https://en.wikipedia.org/wiki/Zero_page).
+This is a special value, which points to a special place in memory, referred to the [Zero page](https://en.wikipedia.org/wiki/Zero_page).

 ![nulls](assets/images/null,%20stack%20and%20heap.png)

 #### What happens if we try to call a method on a null object?

-The `String` class has the `length()` which returns the number of bytes the string requires in the *Java heap*.
+The `String` class has the `length()`, which returns the number of bytes required by the string.

 In this case we are not consuming anything in the *Java heap*, thus one may assume that the `length()` should return `0`.
 Unfortunately, it does not work like that.